-14.1 Major Depressive Disorder The efficacy of bupropion in the treatment of major depressive disorder was established with the immediate-release formulation of bupropion hydrochloride in two 4-week, placebo-controlled trials in adult inpatients with MDD and in one 6-week, placebo-controlled trial in adult outpatients with MDD.
+The efficacy of bupropion in the treatment of major depressive disorder was established with the immediate-release formulation of bupropion hydrochloride in two 4-week, placebo-controlled trials in adult inpatients with MDD and in one 6-week, placebo-controlled trial in adult outpatients with MDD.
 In the first study, the bupropion dose range was 300 mg to 600 mg per day administered in 3 divided doses; 78% of patients were treated with doses of 300 mg to 450 mg per day.
-The trial demonstrated the efficacy of bupprojon as measured by the Hamilton Depression Rating Scale (HAMD) total socre-the HAMD depressed mood item (item 1), and the Clinical Global Impressions-Severify Scale (CGI-S).
-The second study included 2 fixed doses of bupropion (300 mg and 450 mg per day) and placebo This trial demonstrated the efficacy of bupropion for only the 450 mg dose.
-The efficacy results were significant for the HAMD total score and the CGI-S severity score, but not for HAMD item 1.
+The trial 3 unued uses, 7,6% of patients were leated with obsess of 300 mig ut 450 mig per 047, the that demonstrated the efficacy of bupropion as measured by the Hamilton Depression Rating Scale (HAMID) total score, the HAMID depressed mood item (item 1), and the Clinical Global Impressions-Severity Scale (GGL-S).
+The second study included 2 fixed doses of bupropion (300 mg and 450 mg per day) and placebo.
+This trial demonstrated the efficacy of bupropion for only the 450 mg dose.
+The efficacy results were significant for the HAMID tatal score and the GGL-S exertify score, but not for HAMID item 1.
 In the third study, outpatients were treated with bupropion 300 mg per day.
 This study demonstrated the efficacy of bupropion as measured by the HAMD total score, the HAMD item 1, the Montgomery-Asberg Depression Rating Scale (MADRS), the CGI-S score, and the CGI-Improvement Scale (CGI-I) score.

-A longer-term, placebo-controlled, randomized withdrawal trial demonstrated the efficacy of bupropion HCI sustained-release in the maintenance treatment of MDD.
-The trial included adult outpatients meeting DSM-IV criteria for MDD, recurrent type, who had responded during an 8-week open-label trial of bupropion 300 mg per day.
+A longer-term, placebo-controlled, randomized withdrawal trial demonstrated the efficacy of bupropion HCl sustained-release in the maintenance treatment of MDD.
+The trial included adult outpatients meeting DSM-IV criteria for MDD, recurrent type, who had responded during an 3-week open-label trial of bupropion 300 mp per day.
 Responders were randomized to continuation of bupropion 300 mg per day or placebo for up to 44 weeks of observation for relapse.
-Response during the open-label phase was defined as a CGI-Improvement Scale score of 1 (very much improved) or 2 (much improved) for each of the final 3 weeks.
+Response bupingion souring per larger in placetor or up to 44 weeks or observation for fedgise, nesponse during the open-label phase was defined as a CSI-Improvement Scale score of 1 (every much improved) or 2 (much improved) for each of the final 3 weeks.
 Relapse during the double-blind phase was defined as the investigator's judgment that drug treatment was needed for worsening depressive symptoms.
-Patients in the bupropion group experienced significantly lower relapse rates over the subsequent 44 weeks compared to those in the placebo group. placebo group.
+Patients in the bupropion group experienced significantly lower relapse rates over the subsequent 44 weeks compared to those in the placebo group.

-Although there are no independent trials demonstrating the efficacy of bupropion hydrochloride extended-release tablets (XL) in the acute treatment of MDD, studies have demonstrated similar bioavailability between the immediate-, sustained-, and extended-release formulations of bupropion HCI under steady-state conditions (i.e., the exposures [C{max} and AUC] for bupropion and its metabolites
+Although there are no independent trials demonstrating the efficacy of bupropion hydrochloride extended-release tablets (XL) in the acute treatment of MDD, studies have demonstrated similar bioavailability between the immediate-, sustained-, and extended-release formulations of bupropion HCI under steady-state conditions (i.e., the exposures [C{max} and AUC] for bupropion and netabolites are similar among the 3 formulations).